Read Xunzi with voice, context, and method in the same frame.

 Prompt 1: Explain why Xunzi remains philosophically important.

-In plain terms: Xunzi belongs to classical Confucian thought, where moral cultivation is treated less as spontaneous flowering and more as hard training.
+Read the view against its original scene: classical Confucian thought, where moral cultivation is treated less as spontaneous flowering and more as hard training.
+That setting shows which inherited problem Xunzi is trying to rework rather than merely which century to memorize.

 1. Signature contribution: Human beings do not drift naturally into virtue; ritual, education, and deliberate effort are needed to civilize appetite and stabilize order.